rasmusnuko/SMC0/README.md

   - Large training dataset of different orchestral recordings and notation in various different configurations / situations.
   - As well as categorization of these recordings.
 Based on music perception and cognition.
 + Ability to toggle AI on output on/off.
 + Mixing possibilities.
-Volume adjustments, panning, reverb (small, med, large rooms, concert hall, church), EQ, compressor.
+Volume adjustments, panning, reverb, EQ, compressor.
   1. Per staff.
   2. Per section.
   3. Master.